mafergon/Solar-System/README.md

 3. Run "Ploter.pde".

+Alternatively, if you don't want to compile the fortran file and/or don't have processing on your computer, you can run "sistsol.exe" and then "ploter.exe", both located in the folder "Full"

 # Parameters used

 You can change the time step in the simulation by changing the second number in the file "param.txt" (currently in 0.05).